doableware/djongo/docs/docs/integrating-django-with-mongodb.md

     }
 }
 ```
-For every collection in the DB that has an autoincrement field, there is an entry in the `__schema__` collection.
+For every collection in the DB that has an autoincrement field, there is an corresponding entry in the `__schema__` collection.
 Running `manage.py migrate` automatically creates these entries.
 There are 3 approaches to use Djongo with an existing DB.

 ### Zero risk

 1. Start with an empty DB.
 2. Define your models in the `models.py` file, if you have not already done so.
 The models and model fields have to be exactly the same, as the fields in the existing DB.
 3. Run `manage.py makemigarations <app_name>` followed by `manage.py migrate`.
-At the end of this step, your empty DB should have a `__schema__` collection, and other collections defined in the `model.py` file.
+At the end of this step your empty DB should have a `__schema__` collection, and other collections defined in the `model.py` file.
 4. Copy all data from the existing DB to the new DB.
 5. In `__schema__` collection make sure that the `seq` number is incremented to the latest value.
 This should correspond to the document count for each model.
-For example, if your model has 15 entries (15 documents in the DB), then `seq` should be set as 15.
+For example, if your model has 16 entries (16 documents in the DB), then `seq` should be set as 16.

 In case your seq number is not the latest value you run the risk of **overwriting** an existing entry with the new entry.
 But since you have a backup, you are okay.